Affiliated

 Dr. Susan Dulong Langley is a postdoctoral research associate at the University of Connecticut for Project BUMP UP.
 She is a former teacher of the gifted in Massachusetts.
 She served as president of the Massachusetts Association for Gifted Education, and as the parent representative and governance secretary for the National Association for Gifted Children.
 Susan’s research interests include identification, services, and program retention for culturally and linguistically diverse gifted learners.

 Julie Delgado is a Ph.D. candidate in Educational Psychology at the University of Connecticut dual majoring in Giftedness, Creativity, and Talent Development and Special Education.
 She is currently serving as a graduate research assistant on Project 2e-ASD, conducting research on the impacts of professional learning for secondary educators working with academically talented students with autism spectrum disorder.
 Delgado received her BA from the University of Montana in Elementary Education with areas of emphasis in Mathematics and Psychology (2005) and her MA in Curriculum and Instruction with a Mathematics Major (2013) from the University of Texas, Arlington.
 She taught elementary general education in Montana for 15 years before beginning her Ph.D. programs.
-Her research interests involve underserved populations, emphasizing in students who are twice-exceptional and from lower socioeconomic backgrounds.
+Her research interests involve underserved populations, emphasizing students who are twice-exceptional and from lower socioeconomic backgrounds.

 Shana Lusk, M.A. is a doctoral student serving as a research assistant on Project Focus and Project LIFT (Learning Informs Focused Teaching).
 She received her M.A. in Curriculum and Instruction with a concentration in English as a Second Language from Arizona State University.
 Shana has worked as a speaker for the non-profit notMYkid educating students about Safe Dating and Healthy Relationships.
 She is a former classroom teacher with experience meeting the diverse needs of general education students and English learners as well as serving as a site coordinator for gifted pull-out services.
 She has worked to ensure that the strengths of English learners are recognized and accounted for.
 During her time as a teacher, she was selected as a Javits-Frasier Scholar (National Association for Gifted Children) to advocate for and develop the gifts and talents of culturally and linguistically diverse students.
 Shana’s research interests include text analytics and sentiment analysis, culture, indigenous populations, gifted English learners, perceptions, teacher preparation, and longitudinal outcomes.